 To compound this, climate change and ageing mines have made the problem more pressing, with precipitation levels increasing in many parts of the world, and older dams with designed with out-dated specifications.
 Today, tailings management is the most pressing issue facing our sector.

-Collectively the GPMA membership has tens of thousands of technical experts around the world with experience in all aspects of mine waste and tailings - the geology, mineralogy, geotechnical, mining, processing, tailings dewatering, deposition, water management, reprocessing, and remediation.
+Collectively the GPMA membership has tens of thousands of technical experts around the world with experience in all aspects of mine waste and tailings.

-An international GAT Taskforce of experts is working together build awareness and knowledge of tailings management through information on design, operation, risk management and improvement opportunities, and education and professional development activities to enhance competencies in tailings management.
+An international Taskforce of experts representing each GMPA association is working together to build awareness and knowledge of tailings management through information on design, operation, risk management and improvement opportunities, and education and professional development activities to enhance competencies in tailings management.

 Standards and Codes